-Transformation offices emerged out of this need to fill a critical gap between transformation strategy and implementation.
-So just what is the transformation office, why is it valuable for your business and what are the key functions that enable it to support your organisation’s transformation program?
+Let’s dive deeper into the TMO.
+Why is it valuable for your business?
+What are its key functions that support your organisation’s transformation program?
 Read on to find out!

-A Transformation Office can be understood as a Project Management Office with a bigger yet more specific scope.
-While the PMO is critical for maintaining effective practices and ensuring strategic alignment, organisations are now learning that successful digital transformation requires more than just status tracking and risk escalation – it necessitates an approach that focuses on value-realization throughout its execution of transformation initiatives.
+Think of a TMO as a Project Management Office with scope which is larger and specified.
+While the PMO maintains effective practices and ensures strategic alignment, it does not always meet the demands of digital transformations.
+Successful digital transformation requires more than just status tracking and risk escalation.
+It necessitates a focus on value-realization throughout its transformation initiatives.

 Let’s elaborate on what makes a transformation office different from a PMO.
 There a two key differences:

-1. The scope of the transformation office is wider than the typical PMO
+1. The TMO has more authority than the typical PMO

-As alluded to above, the transformation office has a broader scope while also having a higher level of authority to enforce change within the organisations.
-TMOs often work very closely with the Transformation or Company Steering Board and has a direct link with senior executives, their strategies and opinions.
-While PMOs are also often engaged with senior management, the TMO Director has more authority and confidence to enforce the necessary changes, often enterprise-wide changes, in organisations that align with the strategic objectives of the enterprise and the board.
+As stated above, the TMO has a broader scope of work, and a higher level of authority than PMOs.
+TMOs work very closely with the Transformation or Company Steering Board, and so has a direct link to senior executives.
+While PMOs are often engaged with senior management, the TMO Director has the authority and confidence to enforce the necessary changes to align strategic objectives of the enterprise and the board.

 2. The transformation office is both transitory yet recurring in nature.

-While PMOs can also be transitory in rare cases, transformation offices are typically confined to the confines of the transformation programme itself and will shut down at its completion.
+Transformation offices are typically confined to the of the transformation programme itself, and will shut down at its completion.
 However, change is inevitable and ever-present.
-In our fast-paced market, new digital technologies and trends are being introduced that could make a significant difference in organisational productivity and efficiency.
+There are always new digital technologies and trends that could make a significant difference in organisational productivity and efficiency.

-As a result, the transformation office, while transitory, is a recurring feature of organisations and requires a robust framework to be established that will enable future teams to quickly build and adapt their teams to their future transformation needs.
-While every transformation is unique, a transformation office is typically focused on achieving strategic objectives, encouraging financial growth and facilitating a more agile and responsive organisation.
+As a result, the transformation office, while transitory, can be a recurring feature of organisations.
+Therefore, it should be built around a robust framework, so future teams can quickly build and adapt their teams to their future needs.
+While every transformation is unique, the TMO is typically focussed on achieving strategic objectives, encouraging financial growth, and creating a more agile and responsive organisation.

 Key functions of the Transformation Office

-Just like a PMO, a transformation office is very much a jack of all trades and needs to balance multiple functions to be properly successful.
+Just like a PMO, a Transformation Office needs to balance multiple functions to be successful.
 Some key functions of the transformation office include:

 Support and Insight